sdwr/rapidev/README.md

 4. Add your API key to `secrets.js`

 Note: The `secrets.js` file is excluded from version control to protect your API keys.

+## Stripe Integration Setup

+1. Create a Stripe account and get your API keys from the [Stripe Dashboard](https://dashboard.stripe.com/)
+2. Add your API keys to the `.env` file in the backend directory